 Childcare: You may be tied into paying for the time you’re on holiday anyway, but it’s still good to let childcare know your holiday dates in advance.

-Work out which currency you need and how much.
 If you’re a UK resident, you could do what we do and use the Post Office Travel Card to avoid potential charges for using a credit card overseas.

-4. Transport to and from airport
+3. Transport to and from the airport

 If you aren’t driving to the airport, this is the time to book your train tickets or book a taxi in plenty of time.